MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-type-accuracy.md

 A small position error will cause a consistent offset for all the holograms in a guide.
 A small orientation error is even worse; the hologram offset increases as the user moves away from the anchor (known as the “lever-arm effect”).

-To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, it’s very important to ensure that the virtual reference frame is consistently positioned and oriented exactly the same way.
+To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, when possible:

-Microsoft research also shows that different anchoring methods provide different results across users and devices.
+- Use QR or circular codes instead of holographic anchors

+- Position holograms close to the anchor (not more than 3 meters away)

+- Author from the viewpoint most likely to be used by your operators

+- Look at the hologram from the side to avoid depth position variation

+Each of these suggestions is covered in more depth below in this article.

 > [!IMPORTANT]
 > In addition to the suggestions included in this article, make sure to review best practices for each type of anchor: